msft-teams/tools/ChampionDigitalBadge/README.md

 ### Customize configuration

-If desired the administrator can configure a customized site, list, and/or column using following steps:
+If desired the administrator can configure the installation location including the customized site, list, and/or column(s) using following steps:

 1. Update the ***"src/webparts/digitalBadge/config/siteconfig.json"*** configuration file.
 Changing the values in the JSON file will customize the SharePoint list location and/or schema when it is created during deployment.